OSGConnect/OUTDATED-tutorial-fsurf/README.md

 Important note:  The fsurf tool is  not HIPPA compliant.
 Images must be anonymized and deidentified before submission.
 See the section on "How to ananymize and deidentify images".

+## Tutorial files

+It is easiest to start with the `tutorial` command.
+In the command prompt, type

+    $ tutorial fsurf            # Copies input image file

+This will create a directory `tutorial-fsurf`.
+Inside the directory you will see the following file:

+    test_defaced.mgz              # Input brain MRI file

+Here, `test_defaced.mgz` is the brain MRI file.